-The third section will be largely devoted to the study of Early Modern poetry and to the contemporary critical debate about its form and purpose.
-We shall examine a selection of poems by writers such as Edmund Spenser, Sir Philip Sidney, John Donne and George Herbert.
-In this term a special day school will be devoted to preparation for the first-year examinations.
+The third section will be devoted to the study of Early Modern poetry and to the contemporary critical debate about its form and purpose.
+We shall examine a selection of poems by Edmund Spenser, Sir Philip Sidney (and other sonneteers), John Donne and George Herbert.